 Flight and Air Travel Restrictions

-Since the events of 9/11, there have been many air travel restrictions put into place to ensure passenger safety.
+Since the events of 9/11, there have been many air travel restrictions put in place to ensure passenger safety.
 There are certain items that cannot be brought on an airplane at all while other items can be transported but only in checked luggage.
 A list of prohibited items is available on the official Transportation Security Administration (TSA) website.
-Along with prohibited items, travelers should expect to pass through security screenings prior to boarding their flight.
+Along with prohibited items, travelers should expect to pass through security screenings before boarding their flight.
 Along with having luggage passed through an x-ray machine, many airports utilize body scanners to further ensure passenger safety.